adlerabf/adlerabf/README.md

 - 👋 Hi, I’m @adlerabf
 - 👀 I’m interested in ... a transition into a tech career
 - 🌱 I’m currently learning ...
-Python and Power BI for Data Science, and littlebit of JS
+Python and Power BI for Data Science, and little bit of JS
 - 💞️ I’m looking to collaborate on ...
 Data Science, dev projects
 - 📫 How to reach me ...
 Instagram: @adler.abf